insprd/webp-tool/README.md

 # WebP Image Converter Application

 Welcome to the WebP Image Converter Application built with Next.js and TypeScript.
-This application allows users to convert their JPG and PNG images to the WebP format, which is known for providing superior lossless and lossy compression for web images.
+This application allows users to convert their JPG and PNG images to the WebP format using a lossless conversion method.
+Notably, the ICC metadata is preserved during conversion, ensuring that images with HDR or Display P3 data maintain their color accuracy and quality in the converted WebP image.

 ## Application Features

-- **File Upload**: Users can upload images in JPG or PNG formats either by dragging and dropping the file into the upload area or by clicking the upload area to select a file from their computer.
+- **File Upload**: Users can upload images in JPG or PNG formats by dragging and dropping the file into the upload area or by clicking to select a file from their computer.
+- **ICC Metadata Preservation**: The converter retains the ICC profile metadata, so features like HDR and Display P3 are preserved.
+- **Lossless Conversion**: Images are converted to WebP format using a lossless method to ensure the highest quality.
-- **Metadata Display**: Once an image is uploaded, the application displays the image's metadata including name, size, type, last modified date, and ICC profile (if available).
+- **Metadata Display**: The application displays image metadata including name, size, type, last modified date, and ICC profile if available.
-- **Image Preview**: Users can preview the uploaded image before conversion.
+- **Image Preview**: Users can preview the uploaded image before starting the conversion process.
-- **Conversion to WebP**: With a simple click, users can convert their uploaded image to the WebP format.
+- **Conversion to WebP**: Users can convert their uploaded images to the WebP format with a simple click.
-- **Download**: After conversion, users can download the converted WebP image.
+- **Download**: Users can download the converted WebP images after the conversion is complete.

 ## Getting Started